G-torsors over a Dedekind scheme: Introduction

 is an isomorphism. \end{enumerate}

+It follows from faithfully flat descent (\cite{EGAIV}*{2.7.1}) that a $G_Y$-torsor is also finitely presented over $Y$, since $G$ is finitely presented over $X$.
 A map $P\to P'$ of $G_Y$-torsors is a $G_Y$-equivariant map of $Y$-schemes.
 A \emph{trivial $G_Y$-torsor} is a $G_Y$-torsor $P\to Y$ that is isomorphic as a $G_Y$-torsor to the projection map $Y\times G\to Y$.
-Given this terminology, condition (ii) is equivalent to: \begin{enumerate} \item[(ii$^{\prime}$)] The map $P\to Y$ is locally trivial in the fppf topology. \end{enumerate}
+Given this terminology, condition (ii) is equivalent to: